Censorinus/Whats-out-there/README.md

 mysql> source db/schema.sql

 THIS SQL SCRIPT SHOULD ONLY BE RUN ONCE TO INITIALIZE THE MYSQL DATABASE/SCHEMA AS A FIRST-TIME SETUP.

+LAST AND IMPORTANT...

+In the root directory of the clone you must manually create a .env file.
+It's not part of the repository for security purposes.
+This file must consist of the following text:

+DB_NAME=sightings_db
+DB_USER=<the_mysql_user_name>
+DB_PASSWORD=<password>

 ## Usage for deployed Installation